Dual-species Bose-Einstein condensates of $^{7}$Li and $^{133}$Cs: ultracold lithium and cesium atoms

 \section{ultracold lithium and cesium atoms}

 Our experimental setup utilizes the Li-Cs slow beam detailed in our previous work \cite{PhysRevA.103.023102} along with a dual-species magneto-optical trap (MOT) to prepare ultracold Li and Cs atoms.
-For Li, the MOT beams consist of cooling light that is slightly red-detuned (-31~MHz) to the $2S_{1/2}(F = 2) \rightarrow 2P_{3/2}(F' = 3)$ transition and repumping red-detuned (-16~MHz) to the $2S_{1/2}(F = 1) \rightarrow 2P_{1/2}(F' = 2)$ transition.
-For the Cs MOT beams, we use the $F = 4 \rightarrow F'=5$ transition for cooling and the $F = 3 \rightarrow F'=4$ transition for repumping, both in Cs D2 line.
+For Li, the MOT beams consist of cooling light, red detuned (-31~MHz or -5.3~$\Gamma$) to the $2S_{1/2}(F = 2) \rightarrow 2P_{3/2}(F' = 3)$ transition, and repumping light red detuned (-16~MHz or -2.7~$\Gamma$) to the $2S_{1/2}(F = 1) \rightarrow 2P_{1/2}(F' = 2)$ transition.
+For the Cs MOT beams, we use the $F = 4 \rightarrow F'=5$ transition with a detuning of -12~MHz (-2.3 $\Gamma$) for cooling and the $F = 3 \rightarrow F'=3$ transition for repumping, both in the Cs D2 line.
+Here, $\Gamma$ represents the natural linewidth of the respective transition.
+In Fig.~\ref{fig:energy_level}, we summarize the relevant optical transitions for laser cooling of Li and Cs.

-The experiment procedure begins with Li MOT loading, which collects approximately $3 \times 10^7$ Li atoms in 30 seconds.
+The experiment procedure begins with Li MOT loading, which collects approximately $3 \times 10^7$ Li atoms in 30 s.
 With Li temperatures in the MOT reaching as high as 650~$\mu$K, achieving efficient ODT loading poses an acute challenge.
 To overcome the difficulty, we implement D1 gray molasses cooling (GMC) \cite{PhysRevA.87.063411, PhysRevA.99.053604} on Li after a 20-ms MOT compression.
-The gray molasses is formed by adapting the existing MOT beams; we extinguish the cooling light and shift the frequency of the repumping laser +19 MHz above the $2S_{1/2}(F = 2) \rightarrow 2P_{1/2}(F' = 2)$ transition.
-Simultaneously, we phase-modulate the beam to generate a sideband that couples the $2S_{1/2}(F = 1) \rightarrow 2P_{1/2}(F' = 2)$ transition, with the same detuning.
-After the 5-ms molasses cooling phase, the temperature of Li is reduced to approximately 25~$\mu$K, which allows for more effective ODT loading of the atoms.
+The gray molasses is formed by adapting the existing MOT beams; we extinguish the cooling light and shift the frequency of the repumping laser +19 MHz (+3.2~$\Gamma$) above the $2S_{1/2}(F = 2) \rightarrow 2P_{1/2}(F' = 2)$ transition.
+Simultaneously, we phase modulate the beam to generate a sideband that couples the $2S_{1/2}(F = 1) \rightarrow 2P_{1/2}(F' = 2)$ transition, with the same detuning.
+During GMC, the four horizontal beams have an average intensity of 22 mW/cm$^2$, while the two vertical beams have an intensity of 50 mW/cm$^2$.
+After implementing the molasses cooling for 5 ms, 60\% of the Li atoms, corresponding to $N_{\rm{Li}} = 1.8\times 10^7$, are cooled to approximately 25~$\mu$K, which allows for more effective ODT loading of the atoms.